lwfinger/rtl8723bu/README.md

 wget https://github.com/lwfinger/rtl8723bu/archive/master.zip
 unzip master.zip && rm master.zip
 cd rtl8723bu-master
+...
+Note: The code in branch v4.3.16 is better than that in master.
+Get that with git clone https://github.com/lwfinger/rtl8723bu.git -b v4.3.16
 ```
 ## Concurrent or Non-Concurrent Mode
 By default driver operates the hardware as a station AND as an access point *simultaneously*.
 This will show two devices when you run the `iwconfig` command.